notionquest/food-hygiene/README.md

 # Notes:-

-### The solution is concentrated more on the back end implementation.
-Lately, in the
+### Solution

-typical production systems, the front end and back end codes are decoupled and maintained separately.
+The solution is concentrated more on the back end implementation.
+Lately, in the typical production systems, the front end and back end codes are decoupled and maintained separately.
 The front end and back end communicates using RESTful APIs.
-I have provided the solution using Spring MVC as it is easier to keep the solution in one component for this technical test purpose.
-I have got the clarification from Shelly before choosing Thymeleaf for the implementation.
+I have provided the solution using Spring MVC as it is easier to keep the solution in one component.

 # Home URL:-